FC Slovan Liberec: Modern times

 After overcoming the financial crisis the club found itself in following the 1989 Velvet Revolution, Slovan Liberec finally had the chance to gain promotion to the top league.
 Following the dissolution of Czechoslovakia, the six best teams in the second league were elevated to the newly created Czech First League.
 Slovan ascended to the first league with the formation of the Czech First League in 1993, and has maintained this position ever since.
 In the 1990s, the club achieved a series of mid-table finishes.

 In 2002, under the management of Ladislav Škorpil, Slovan Liberec became the first champions of the Czech Republic outside Prague.
 As Czech champions, the club entered the UEFA Champions League third qualifying round, but lost their first tie to that season's eventual tournament winners Milan (0–1, 2–1).
 Subsequently, the team finished fourth in the league in 2002–03.
 Due to a league-wide corruption scandal in the 2004–05 season, the club was penalised with a six-point deduction and finished in fifth position with 46 points.
-In the 2005–06 season, Slovan recovered to achieve their second league title, confirmed their status as the leading Czech club outside Prague and broke the dominance of Sparta Prague and Slavia Prague.
+In the 2005–06 season, Slovan won their second league title.

 In June 2007, popular coach Vítězslav Lavička resigned amidst problems with club management and disappointment with the team's Champions League qualification loss to Spartak Moscow.
 Liberec entered the UEFA Cup first round, where they defeated Serbian champions Red Star Belgrade before being eliminated in the group stage.
 Performances next season under coach Michal Zach would not meet the expectations of the club owners, and Slovan experienced one of the worst seasons in its modern history.
 Zach's replacement by former coach Ladislav Škorpil failed to remedy the situation, as the club finished sixth in the league.
 In the same season, the team reached the final of the Czech Cup, but lost in a penalty shootout against Sparta Prague.

 The 2008–09 season began with bitter European defeat in the UEFA Cup, as Slovan lost their second qualifying round tie to Slovak club MŠK Žilina.
 By contrast, the club began their domestic league season with positive results against both of the dominant Prague sides, beating champions Slavia Prague 2–1 and Sparta Prague 3–0.
 However, a series of poor results against average opposition left the club down in fifth place by the fall.
 The spring saw Slovan opt for a more offensive approach and brought an improvement in results, with the club winning a derby against local rival Baumit Jablonec and beating an ambitious Mladá Boleslav side by three goals.
 Croatian striker Andrej Kerić scored 15 goals and became the league's top scorer as the club finished third, qualifying for the newly rebranded UEFA Europa League for the 2009–10 season.
 In the 2011–12 season, Slovan became league champions for the third time in club history.